+We actively encourage pupils to cycle and scoot to school, we do ask that they walk their scooter and bike once inside the school premises to avoid knocking over pedestrians.
 We participate in the Sustrans Bike It initiative, which encourages and promotes cycling to school.
-We also offer Bikeability cycle training to pupils (formerly known as 'cycling proficiency') in order for them to be trained with the skills to ride on the roads
+We also offer Bikeability cycle training to pupils (formerly known as 'cycling proficiency') in order for them to be trained with the skills to ride on the roads.
+We have 60 cycle stands at the school, which are sheltered.
+Pupils must lock their own bikes to the stands, we recommend using a high quality lock.